nzaker/ATOMAP/doc/finding_atom_lattices.rst

 Navigate though the different zone vectors to see the corresponding planes (left-right arrow keys).

-If you're using your own dataset and some of the planes are non-continuous, try increasing the ``atom_plane_tolerance`` from the default 0.5:
+If you're using your own dataset and some of the planes are non-continuous or missing, try increasing the ``atom_plane_tolerance`` from the default 0.5:
 ``sublattice.construct_zone_axes(atom_plane_tolerance=0.7)``.